Ivanka-karaim/my_hotel/README.md

-# Hotel Collaborative Course Web-Project and database project
+# Hotel Collaborative Course Web and Database project

 Project Goal: Create software for database, which is based on subject area, using collaborative software methodology and version control system for Hotel functioning according to subject area .